babygame01 picoCTF 2023 Solution

 Description

 Navigate the BabyGame binary to obtain the flag.
-Use the secret L command to change your player character, then walk off the left edge of the map to write your character value into the win variable.
+Move to the top-left corner of the map and walk off the left edge to write your player character's value into the win variable.
 Press P to auto-navigate to the exit and collect the flag.

 Run the binary locally to understand the map mechanics (chmod +x game && ./game).